The graphics in LEGACY are the most complex and life-like to ever appear in an adventure game.

 - Back cover

 Boasts like this have become meaningless white noise on modern game packaging, but Legacy's creators meant every word.
-The Mac's screen resolution dwarfed its competition in August 1984, and even Mac adventures like Transylvania, Enchanted Scepters and The Quest didn't come near to Legacy's intricate 511x202 panoramas for each room.
+The Mac's screen resolution dwarfed its competition in early 1985, and even Mac adventures like Transylvania, Enchanted Scepters and The Quest didn't come near to Legacy's intricate 511x202 panoramas for each room.